TakamichiOsumi/Linked-List/README.md

 ## Notes

 Expect the caller of this linked list is only one and not referenced from multiple entities (such as process or threads).

+This library is written as a submodule utility for my other repositories.